 How does this appeal?
-You want to loose weight, get fit, improve your strength, ease aches and pains and reduce the risk of osteoporosis and all you have to do is stand on a vibrating platform.
-Well that’s the claims from the manufacturers of vibrating machines and its generating lots of buzz and celebrity use.
+You want to lose weight, get fit, improve your strength, ease aches and pains and reduce the risk of osteoporosis and all you have to do is stand on a vibrating platform.
+Well, they're the claims from the manufacturers of vibrating machines, and it's generating lots of buzz and celebrity use.
 Even NASA has tested the concept.

-However scientist and researches are worried about the long-term effects of vibrations on the body and say that the science is thin and too little is known.
+However, scientists and researchers are worried about the long-term effects of vibrations on the body and say that the science is thin and too little is known.

-What the vibration plate actually does is increase the gravitational effect on the body and NASA researched the idea to prevent muscle atrophy and bone loss during astronauts’ long, weightless trips in space-in zero gravity, very different to doing the same thing on Earth.
+What the vibration plate actually does is increase the gravitational effect on the body.
+NASA researched the idea to prevent muscle atrophy and bone loss during astronauts’ long, weightless trips in space in near-zero gravity, very different to doing the same thing on Earth.

 You cannot ignore the anecdotal evidence however.
-Users of the equipment say that it makes them tingle all over and they get sweat on in no time at all just by standing there.
+Users of the equipment say that it makes them tingle all over and they get a sweat on in no time at all just by standing there.
 Afterwards they feel like they have done a 40-minute workout in 10 minutes.
-This kind of workout appeals to the people who shun exercise or busy professionals.
+This kind of workout appeals to the people who shun exercise or who have busy lives.

 A study at NASA’s Johnson Space Centre showed that the use of a vibration platform during exercise squats made muscles work more, but it didn’t look at whether vibration makes athletes run faster or jump higher.

 “Vibration works but we’re still trying to figure out how to use it best, and I think we’re a number of years away before we do that,” said Bill Amonette, one of the study authors and a fitness expert at the University of Houston Clear Lake.
 “I think we have to be cautious of some of the claims. … With aggressive marketing, sometimes they claim things that aren’t necessarily true.”